AKLukman/programmer-community-project/README.md

-# Getting Started with Create React App
+# Programmer Community

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Programmer Community App](https://programmer-community.netlify.app/).

 ## Available Scripts
+* This app for programmers
+* We can check programmers cost
+* We can see programmers details

 In the project directory, you can run: